-1. Start With Your Vision and Work Backwards
+#1 Start With Your Vision and Work Backwards

-What do you want to accomplish?
+What do you wish to accomplish?
 What are the exact deliverables (followers, fans, visitors, ranking, traffic) that you want to achieve?

-2. Make a List of Required User Actions
+#2 Make a List of Required User Actions

 What behavior patterns would they need to adopt in order to sustain your business model?
-What are the actions that you need them to do and how does that add eventually to your bottomline?
+What are the actions that you need them to do?
+How do these actions contribute eventually to your bottom line?

-3. Motivate the Most Important Behaviors
+#3 Motivate the Most Important Behaviors

 Mashable cited Marc Metis, President of Digital Chocolate as saying that “Games have the potential to tap into the full range of human emotions and motivate a wide range of behaviors.”

-4. Evaluate and Adapt
+#4 Evaluate and Adapt

 Learn to listen and respond to what your users/game players are telling you by how they play.
 This requires a fair amount of nuancing and modification of the game play mechanism, rewards, or social dynamics as the activity progresses.